nirajp82/DockerAndKubernetes/03_DockerRun/02_PortMapping.md

-Certainly!
-Let me provide a more detailed and clearer explanation, specifically about the IP addresses, both for the Docker host (machine running Docker) and the individual containers.

 ### **Docker Port Mapping (Port Publishing) Explained**

 In Docker, **port mapping** is the mechanism that allows external access to services running inside containers.
 When you run a containerized application, Docker manages both the **host** (the machine running Docker) and the **container** (where your application is running).
 Here's a detailed breakdown: